revanth149/ITIS-6177_FinalProject_EnityRecognition/README.md

 ```
 ## Use the web application

-* I had also developed a basic front-end version to these API's which allows users to send the request.
+* Had also developed a basic front-end version to these API's which allows users to send the request.
 ![Image](/public/images/si3.PNG)
 * You can click on the respective link to test the API.
 * You can enter the text in the form of array of Strings and click submit.